gmawdo/graymamba/README.md

 ### Features (determines what is built into the binary)

+- Mandatory Backing Store, choose one of [ `rocksdb` | `redis` ]: Enables RocksDB or Redis as backing store for data shares (one of the two options must be chosen)
 - Optional `irrefutable_audit`: Enables irrefutable audit logs for files and directories. (if not specified then no audit logs are created)
 - Optional `compressed_store`: Enables compressed shares (if not specified then works uncompresed with reduced performance but greater traceability
-- Mandatory Backing Store, choose one of [ `redis` | `rocksdb` ]: Enables redis or rocksdb backed shares (one of the two options must be chosen)

-Redis will need to be installed and running on the machine.
 RocksDB is built-in to the filesystem if chosen.
+If Redis is the store of choice, then it will need to be installed and running on the machine.

 ### Build and Run Commands